Musicians are an interesting bunch and in my 18 years of playing music, there are a few stereotypes that always seem to pop up.

 3. Mr. Right

 There is only one correct way to play a song and this guy knows it.
 Sure, 99.9% of the world doesn’t care if you left the major 9 out of your background ambient pad, but he does and he’s going to make sure you know it.
 Don’t bother asking him to get creative though, because “different” is just another word for “wrong”.

 Never mind the rest of the band listened to demos you sent out and worked out their own parts, this guy is just going to wing it.
 He’s also going to think of a much better part a week after you record.

 5. The Lone Wolf

 It doesn’t matter what the rest of the band is doing, this girl has her own thing going on.
 You need her to wait until the chorus to come in?
 No way.
 Need some simple piano chords?
 More like scale runs between every change.
 She doesn’t play for the song.
 She plays for herself and has a severe listening impairment.

 The Best Kind

 The best musicians don’t need anyone to stroke their ego.
-They work hard.
-They continue to learn.
-They take satisfaction in playing well and know the band is greater than the sum of its parts.
-They also have a ton of fun.
-Be THAT musician.
+They work hard, they continue to learn, and they take satisfaction in playing well and know the band is greater than the sum of its parts.
+They also have a ton of fun–be that musician.